dringakn/gazebo_simulation/README.md

 [The example code file can be found within the urdf directory of the package](./urdf/test_snippets.urdf.xacro).

 **Explanation**
-The above code creates a simple robot model.
+The above code creates the URDF model for the robot `Test_Robot`.
+The robot has five links `base_link, chassis, left_wheel, right_wheel, front_castor`, seven joints `joint_base_link_chassis, joint_chassis_left_wheel, joint_chassis_right_wheel, joint_chassis_front_castor, joint_chassis_imu, joint_imu_front_camera, and joint_front_camera_velodyne_lidar`, three sensors `imu, front_camera, velodyne_lidar` and a controller `robot_diff_drive`.
+Each link has dynamic properties such as mass and inertia associated with it.
+The inertia tensor is automatically calculated for each link using shape type, size and mass properties.

+**Available Snippets**
 The user can simply include the [snippets file](./urdf/snippets.urdf.xacro) to create robot links, joints and attach sensors to the robot.
-The robot has five links `base_link, chassis, left_wheel, right_wheel, front_castor`, four joints, three sensors and a controller.

-**Available Snippets**

 # Usage